The store will not work correctly in the case when cookies are disabled.

 Once you have picked your preferred time to plant your wildflower seed, the next step is to prepare the area for growing.
 This involves removing existing grass, weeds, flora, and rocks or branches from the area.
 Clearing this all away will give your new seeds the best conditions and stop anything unnecessarily hindering their growth.

-Now you have the area cleared, and you can begin the final preparations and then get planting:
+With the area cleared, you can begin the final preparations and then get planting:

-Do this by raking the area while removing any other stones and breaking down any clumpy soil, so the soil is fine and even
+• Do this by raking the area while removing any other stones and breaking down any clumpy soil, so that the soil is fine and even.

-Now you know when to plant wildflower seeds, how to choose the best wildflowers and how to prepare your soil for planting.
-However, we understand that everyone’s gardens are different, so if you have any questions, please let us know, and we will be happy to help!
+After reading this blog, you now know when to plant wildflower seeds, how to choose the best wildflowers and how to prepare your soil for planting.
+We understand, however, that everyone’s gardens are different, so if you have any questions, please let us know, and we will be happy to help!